bleonardb3/DSX_Local_Workshop_V12/README.md

 > <img src="https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/img/ReplaceInsertValue.png"/>
 23. Scroll to the right to see the prediction.
 > <img src="https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/img/Response.png"/>
+24 Sign off as administrator and sign on as user.

 ### Lab 5: Watson Machine Learning
 1. Follow the instructions in [Watson Model Builder](https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/Lab%20Instructions/WatsonMachineLearning.pdf).
 Note you will need to click on the Download button to download the instructions to your machine.
 Otherwise the hyperlinks in the doucment will not work.